simpleinjector/Documentation/source/testintegration.rst

 * Construct a per-test Container instance that contains a subset of that of the full application
 * Use a single, global Container instance, used by all integration tests

-All three options have their own set of disadvantages, and are typically tricky to implement.
-Below we'll give a proof-of-concept example for each, but keep in mind that in practice these solutions might be cumbersome to maintain.
+Both options have their own set of disadvantages, and are typically tricky to implement.
+Below we'll give a proof-of-concept example for both, but keep in mind that in practice these solutions might be cumbersome to maintain.

-That means that before using any of these approaches, also consider the following solutions:
+That means that before using either of these approaches, also consider the following solutions:

 * Differentiate unit tests from integration tests, so that developers can typically run just the unit tests, and only run all integration tests before a commit.
 * Run integration tests on multiple threads.
 Many testing frameworks allow tests to be run on all the machine's processors, which can considerably shorten the amount of time required to run those tests.